 Why Sail the Whitsundays?

 Before getting into the review of the New Horizon Whitsundays Sailing Experience.
 Why exactly should sailing the Whitsundays be on everyone’s Australian bucket list?
-I’ve been travelling Australia for the last year and I’ve been lucky enough to have had some unreal experiences whilst covering an enormous amount of ground.
+I travelled around Australia for a year from June 2018 and I had some unreal experiences whilst covering an enormous amount of ground.
 From Cairns to Sydney, Canberra to Melbourne I’ve experienced a lot that Australia has to offer.
 The Great Barrier Reef, Fraser Island, The Great Ocean Road, I’ve seen it all but nothing has come close to Sailing the Whitsundays.
 Of all the experiences Dave and I have thrown ourselves into here on the land down under, The Whitsundays will always remain the highlight (even for someone who gets seasick)!

 New Horizon Whitsundays Review